vatsalcode/LLM_Transformer_Queue/cape001/README.md

 Today's Progres: Learned about IPython and started studying data analytics using Python
 Day2: Completed Basics of Ipython, Data Structures(in python), Numpy(Arrays and vectorization computation)

+Day3: Learned about how to read csv file, cleaning data according to our requirement using regular expressions(regexes), and modifying it to get the desired output.